apache/kudu/faq.md

     INSERT INTO TABLE some_parquet_table SELECT * FROM kudu_table

 then use [distcp](http://hadoop.apache.org/docs/r1.2.1/distcp2.html)
 to copy the Parquet data to another cluster.
-While Kudu is in beta, we're not expecting people to deploy mission-critical workloads on it yet.

 #### Can the WAL transaction logs be used to build a disaster recovery site?